ITE College Central murder: Sentence

 During the submissions on sentence, Deputy Public Prosecutor Hay Hung Chun, who was in charge of the prosecution, did not seek the death penalty, which was the maximum punishment any offender would face in Singapore for murder by an intentional injury resulting in death.
 The only other punishment for this charge was life imprisonment, which the prosecution did not object to when they expressed they would leave the sentence to the trial court's discretion.

 Wendell Wong, Seet's defence lawyer, argued that Seet should be sentenced to life in prison.
 Wong highlighted Seet's grievances about their divorce in 2011; Seet sought to cast blame on Low for breaking up their marriage and dismissing his financial demands.
 However, the trial judge Aedit Abdullah of the High Court harshly reprimanded Wong for emphasising his mitigation plea on the numerous false allegations which Seet raised regarding the supposed financial disputes he had with Low.
 Justice Aedit also pointed out that the matter raised in mitigation was irrelevant to sentencing, and that with the victim being dead, she was not given a voice to tell her side of the story regarding the monetary issues that Seet brought forward against her in his unproven assertions.
 He also stated that this amounted to an abuse of the mitigation plea process as it was "not a forum for airing of grievances", since the mitigation plea was meant for judges to consider only the relevant factors of the case in order to decide between the sentence of life imprisonment and the death penalty for the offender.

-Aside from his verbal remarks against Wong's conduct, Justice Aedit took note that the killing of Low was deplorable in nature, and that the defendant had no right to justify his crime, deflect himself of his blame, and attempt to reduce his culpability or seriousness of the crime, regardless of the reasons he made up or the grievances he harboured over the personal issues between himself and Low.
-Nonetheless, Justice Aedit found there were insufficient grounds in Seet's case which would have deserved the death penalty, given that in accordance to the Kho Jabing appeal ruling, the death penalty was strictly reserved to the most serious cases of murder where an offender, despite falling short of the intention to kill, exhibited viciousness and/or a blatant disregard for human life, as well as sparking an outrage of the community's feelings when committing the said murder.
+Aside from his verbal remarks against Wong's conduct, Justice Aedit took note that the killing was deplorable in nature, and that the defendant had no right to justify his crime, deflect blame from himself, and attempt to reduce his culpability or seriousness of the crime, regardless of the reasons he made up or the grievances he harboured over the personal issues between himself and Low.
+Nonetheless, Justice Aedit found there were insufficient grounds in Seet's case which would have deserved the death penalty, given that in accordance to the Kho Jabing appeal ruling, the death penalty was strictly reserved to the most serious cases of murder where an offender, despite falling short of the intention to kill, exhibited viciousness and/or a blatant disregard for human life, as well as sparking outrage in the community due to the murder.
 The judge also stated that since the prosecution did not oppose to a life term, it would be "rare indeed for the court to impose a sentence not sought by any party to the proceedings."

-As a result, on 22 September 2021 (eight days after his conviction), 69-year-old Seet Cher Hng was sentenced to life imprisonment for Low's murder.
+As a result, on 22 September 2021, eight days after his conviction, 69-year-old Seet Cher Hng was sentenced to life imprisonment for Low's murder.
 Since the end of his sentencing trial, Seet is currently serving his life sentence at Changi Prison.
+Due to his age, he was spared from caning.